-The application for admission includes:
+For convenience, Apply Online.
+The online application for admission includes:

-- Official Application for Admission form.
-It should include a non-refundable application fee, basic demographic information, and a statement of call and commitment to Christian ministry.
-The written statement should document: 1) conversion experience; 2) family background; 3) spiritual development; 4) call to ministry; 5) vocational/ministry goals; and 6) educational goals. - Medical/Emotional/Social information.
-This section, completed by the applicant, asks for a brief medical and social history. - Spouse/Fiancé(e) information form.
-This form, completed by the spouse or fiancé(e) of the applicant, asks for biographical information as well as a description of present Christian service and understanding of the commitment to vocational Christian ministry. - Church Endorsement form.
+- Official Application.
+It includes a non-refundable application fee, basic demographic information, and a statement of call and commitment to Christian ministry.
+The written statement should document: 1) conversion experience and baptism; 2) family background; 3) spiritual development; 4) call to ministry; 5) vocational/ministry goals; and 6) educational goals. - Medical/Emotional/Social information.
+This section, completed by the applicant, asks for a brief medical and social history. - Church Recommendation form.
 This form, completed by the church where the applicant is currently a member, gives evidence of the applicant's sincere commitment to Christian ministry.
-The current pastor should provide reference information on the church endorsement form.
-If the endorsement covers a period of membership for less than one year, an additional church endorsement from a second church may be required by the Admissions Committee.
-For student fee purposes, denominational affiliation is determined by the church endorsement form submitted with the student's application to Southwestern Seminary. - Personal Reference Forms.
-Two personal references are required from persons other than relatives who have known the applicant personally for at least two years. - Official transcripts of college credits earned at post-high school institutions.
-Official transcripts are those forwarded from the academic institution directly to the Director of Admissions at Southwestern.
+The form requires one signature from a church leader in order for the form to be recevied.
+The church leader cannot be a family member or a spouse.
+If the recommendation covers a period of membership for less than one year, an additional church recommendation from a second church will be required by the Admissions Committee.
+For student tuition purposes, denominational affiliation is determined by the church recommendation form submitted with the student's application to Southwestern Seminary. - Official transcripts that reflect a qualifying degree conferred for the intended program.
+Official transcripts are those forwarded from the academic institution directly to the Admissions Office at Southwestern.
 The transcript from the institution granting the baccalaureate degree is necessary for all applicants (including doctoral).
-If the degree program is incomplete when the application is filed, a transcript of work to that date must be submitted, and after graduation from college a final official transcript must be furnished indicating the degree received.

-- Any additional information as requested.
+If the degree program is incomplete when the application is filed, a transcript of work to that date must be submitted, and after graduation from college a final official transcript must be furnished indicating the degree received. - Any additional information as requested.
 For example, if an applicant or applicant's spouse has been divorced, a divorce statement may be requested. - Additional documents for permanent residents and international students.
 See next section regarding international student requirements.